andrew/ultimate-awesome/README.md

 - [awesome-gpt3](https://github.com/mikhail-bot/awesome-gpt3) - Curating the best GPT3 tools and resources.
 - [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
 It supports smart contracts just like Ethereum does, and also offers several additional native services.
 The network is governed by leading organizations around the world.
 - [awesome-object-pose](https://github.com/nkalavak/awesome-object-pose) - This repository is a curated list of papers and open source code for 6D Object Pose Estimation.
-- [awesome-macropad](https://github.com/prcutler/awesome-macropad) - A curated list of awesome applications, macros, 3D printed cases, guides, and more for the Adafruit CircuitPython rp2040 MacroPad.
 - [Awesome-Nuget-Packages](https://github.com/mjebrahimi/Awesome-Nuget-Packages) - 📦 A curated list of awesome and best Nuget packages sorted by most popular ones.
 - [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [awesome-m8](https://github.com/v3rm0n/awesome-m8) - A curated list of awesome Dirtywave M8 ecosystem.